 “COUNTY BOROUGH OF BELFAST.
 Meetings of Committees.
 LIBRARY AND TECHNICAL INSTRUCTION. … The Principal of the Municipal Technical Institute submitted a draft programme of a course of instruction in architecture, and he was authorised to put it in operation.
 He was also directed to arrange for a lecture on French History to be delivered, in the French language, by Madame Guerin.”

 The first engagement found was on 12 January 1914, where Madame Guérin gave a lecture at the Common Hall of Victoria College in Belfast.
-This was reviewed the next day in the Belfast News Letter [sic]:
+Identical reviews were printed the next day, in the Belfast News Letter and the Northern Whig [sic]:

 “FRENCH LECTURE IN BELFAST.
 The life of Marie Antoinette.